bluescrn/AmiBLEHID/README.md

 Only supports two joystick/mouse buttons.
 Supporting the CD32 button protocol would significantly complicate things.
 And using a single 74HC05 limits it to 6 outputs at the moment (4 directions, 2 buttons)

-The USB-C port on the ESP32 module isn't currently supportedd for wired mice/controllers.
+The USB-C port on the ESP32 module isn't currently supported for wired mice/controllers.
 Would be nice to support that, but the additional current draw may well be too much for the Amiga joystick port